 And even here, the process continues.

 As this way of living takes root, we begin to experience something that feels both steady and freeing at the same time.
 Not because everything is resolved, but because we are no longer trying to hold everything together on our own.
 Instead, we are learning to walk with what has been quietly forming within us—and to trust the One who has been forming it all along.
+As we return—again and again—to this quiet guidance within, living from within gradually becomes a way of lasting peace.

 “Stand fast therefore in the liberty wherewith Christ hath made us free…” Galatians 5:1